Durenlab/RegNMF/README.md

                      cluster=ans$S[1,])
 ```

-In this function we'll make a file shows pair  of barcords and clusters and a folder contains original regulations in each clusters.
+In this function we'll make a file shows pair  of barcords and clusters and a folder contains predicted regulations in each clusters.

 ### Fourth step